 - F-1 Students: You are eligible to start on-campus employment as of the first day of your program at Middlebury.
 You do not need approval from ISSS.
-You are limited to working no more than 20 hours/week during the semester, whether you hold one or more positions.
+You are limited to working no more than 20 hours per week total for all on-campus jobs combined during the semester.

 - J-1 Students: You are eligible to start on-campus employment as of the first day of your program at Middlebury, however, you are required to obtain authorization from ISSS BEFORE starting your on-campus position.

-All off-campus employment (employment that is not offered by Middlebury) requires some form of documented authorization issued by either ISSS or USCIS, depending on the nature of the employment.
+All off-campus employment (employment that is not offered by Middlebury and/or not located on a Middlebury campus) requires some form of documented authorization issued by either ISSS or USCIS, depending on the nature of the employment.
 Engaging in employment without authorization is a violation of status and can lead to the loss of your status.

 Do not exceed your authorized period of stay.

-You were admitted to the U.S. as an F-1 or J-1 student for what is termed Duration of Status (D/S).
+You were admitted to the U.S. as an F-1 or J-1 student for a period of admission called Duration of Status (D/S).
 D/S allows a student to: